 Alma Mater: George Mason, 1998

-Sarah Strickland, a twelve-year coaching veteran at the club, collegiate and national levels, is the third women's soccer head coach in Appalachian State University history.
+Sarah Strickland, a fourteen-year coaching veteran at the club, collegiate and national levels, is the third women's soccer head coach in Appalachian State University history.

 Strickland most recently was as an assistant coach at Mississippi State, where she served as the program's recruiting coordinator and goalkeepers' coach for the past two seasons.
 She was instrumental in MSU's turnaround from four-consecutive losing seasons to a 9-8-2 record in 2009, the program's first winning season in six years.
 During the successful '09 campaign, the Bulldogs set records for consecutive wins (eight) and shutouts (four) and achieved the highest RPI ranking in school history (No. 41).
 Under Strickland's tutelage, goalkeeper Taryn Holland ranked second in Southeastern Conference history with 368 career saves and set school records for saves and shutouts.